 Good news for those family historians wanting to potentially cut down on cost and delivery time for those all-important English and Welsh birth and death certificates.
 Almost 12 months since the launch of the last PDF trial, which I wrote about here, the GRO have launched a new extended PDF pilot, similar to 2016’s Phase 1 trial.
 The results from that proved inconclusive in assessing impact on other GRO and Local Registration services.
 The GRO have therefore announced that, as from 12 October 2017, they will be running a PDF pilot which will run for a minimum of three months – so not the mad dash three week/45,000 limit of last year’s Phase 1 trial.
 This longer run will better enable the GRO to make a considered evaluation of the pilot.
+[Note this time period has now been extended to a minimum of nine months.
+See the update at the end of this post].

 The more relaxed timeframe will also have benefits for us family historians – giving us more time to evaluate our tree for gaps, and make repeat orders depending on what the certificates reveal once they arrive.
 The GRO say the PDFs should be received within five working days of ordering, providing the order is placed before 4pm.